 Teach for the Watershed

-Starting out in the classroom, your students will explore a tabletop Enviroscape watershed model to discover how water moves across a landscape and transports pollution from our watersheds and into our waterways.
-Then it’s off to the field to engage in place-based learning by using the tools of the trade like waders, nets, microscopes, and chemistry kits to assess the health of your watershed.
-Check out the sections below for more information.
+Starting out in the classroom, your students will explore a tabletop Enviroscape Watershed and Nonpoint Source Pollution model to discover how water moves across a landscape and transports pollution from our watersheds and into our waterways.
+Then it’s off to the field to engage in place-based learning by using the tools of the trade like waders, nets, microscopes, and chemistry kits to assess the health of your local stream.

-Enviroscape Presentation - 1 hour guest presentation OR virtual lesson
+Part One: Enviroscape - 1 hour guest presentation

 Equipment includes a thermometer, turbidity column, and easy-to-use LaMotte TesTabs for dissolved oxygen, pH, phosphates and nitrates.
 WMEAC will provide all the necessary equipment for each test.

 Station Three - Collecting aquatic Macroinvertebrates (25 minutes)

 During this station, students will wear waders and use dip nets to collect aquatic macroinvertebrates from leaf packs, logs, rocks, and undercut banks.
 These organisms are the basis of our freshwater food chains and are important bioindicators of water quality.

 Lacking a backbone and living in our streams and lakes, common “macros” include many types of insects as well as worms, snails, clams, and crustaceans!
 Different kinds of macros can survive in polluted or clean waters so sampling their biodiversity can help us estimate their stream’s health and quality.

 Station four - Identifying aquatic Macroinvertebrates (25 minutes)

 After collecting a sample of macroinvertebrates from the stream students will sort, count and identify the organisms.
 This activity shows students how we can use macroinvertebrates as a biotic index to estimate the health of the stream.